dberzano/dberzano.github.io/alice/install-aliroot/cvmfs.md

 ---

-ALICE jobs running on the Grid use AliRoot versions from cvmfs: if you do not need to compile your own AliRoot version, you can do that too, provided that you have access to a computer, or a virtual machine, running a compatible operating system.
+ALICE jobs running on the Grid use software versions from CVMFS: if you do not want to compile your own software you can install CVMFS and automatically get new versions of ALICE software from there, provided that you are running a compatible operating system.

 Compatible platforms
 --------------------

-AliRoot software is compiled for all the operating systems compatible with **RedHat Enterprise Linux 6 (RHEL 6)**: as RHEL 6 is a commercial operating system, several free binary-compatible OSes exist.
+ALICE software is compiled for all the operating systems compatible with **RedHat Enterprise Linux 6 (RHEL 6)**: as RHEL 6 is a commercial operating system, several free binary-compatible OSes exist.